apollographql/apollo-server/docs/source/performance/caching.md

 You can [customize this default](#setting-a-different-default-maxage).

 All other schema fields (i.e., **non-root fields that return scalar types**) instead inherit their default `maxAge` from their parent field.

+#### Why are these the `maxAge` defaults?

+Our philosophy behind Apollo Server caching is that a response should only be considered cacheable if every part of that response _opts in_ to being cacheable.
+At the same time, we don't think developers should have to specify cache hints for every single field in their schema.

+Ideally, you can provide a `maxAge` for every field with a resolver that actually fetches data from a data source (such as a database or REST API). _Most_ other fields can then inherit their cache hint from their parent (fields with resolvers that _don't_ fetch data less commonly have specific caching needs).
+For more on this, see [Recommended starting usage](#recommended-starting-usage).

 #### Setting a different default `maxAge`